Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Hashicorp-Vault.md

     - `HASHICORP_ROLE_ID`
     - `HASHICORP_SECRET_ID`

-    These credentials are obtained as outlined in the [AppRole documentation](https://www.vaultproject.io/docs/auth/approle.html) essera will use these credentials to authenticate with Vault.
+    These credentials are obtained as outlined in the [AppRole documentation](https://www.vaultproject.io/docs/auth/approle.html) Tessera will use these credentials to authenticate with Vault.

 - If using the root token or you already have a token due to authorising with an alternative method, set:
     - `HASHICORP_TOKEN`